ianyian/readmyobject/PRIVACY_POLICY.md

 **All processing happens locally on your device:**

-1. **Camera Access**: The app accesses your device camera to capture real-time video for object detection.
+1. **Camera Access**: The app accesses your device camera to capture real-time video for educational object detection demonstrations.
 Camera feed is processed entirely on your device using Apple's Core ML framework.

-2. **Photo Library Access**: When you choose to detect objects in existing photos, the app accesses your photo library.
+2. **Photo Library Access**: When you choose to detect objects in existing photos for learning purposes, the app accesses your photo library.
 Selected photos are processed locally on your device and never leave your device.

 3. **On-Device ML Processing**: All machine learning inference runs locally using Core ML.
-The YOLOv8 models are embedded in the app and process data entirely on your device.
+The YOLOv8 COCO models are embedded in the app for educational purposes and process data entirely on your device.

 4. **Settings Storage**: Your app preferences (detection mode, confidence threshold, theme) are stored locally using iOS UserDefaults.
 This data never leaves your device.